CONFERENCE DATES:

 Cancellation Policy

-A processing fee of $50 will be charged for conference registrations canceled on or before Friday, September 5, 2025.
+• A processing fee of $75 will be charged for conference registrations canceled after Friday, September 4th, 2026.

 Transferring Your Ticket